Cape Town is one of my favourite cities in the world.

 I can’t get enough of it.

 In part, this is due to the many spectacular hikes you can tackle from the city’s outskirts.
-Yes, Cape Town has been blessed with an abundance of climbable mountains and I attempted to scale as many of them as possible while I was in town.
+Yes, Cape Town has been blessed with an abundance of climbable mountains and I always attempt to scale as many as possible when I’m in town.

-Well, it turned out I saved the best for, um, first, because Lion’s Head ended up being my absolute favourite hike.
-I’m not alone either, as it’s one of Cape Town’s most popular mountains for walkers.
+Today, I want to talk about hiking Lion’s Head, because no matter how many Cape Town hikes I tackle, I just can’t find one that’s better than this.
+I’m not alone either: this is one of Cape Town’s most popular mountains for walkers.
 It’s one of the easiest routes to trek and is a two-hour round trip for most people.

 If you’re going to be spending time in Cape Town, I highly recommend adding Lion’s Head to your hiking to-do list.
-Here’s how our experience went.
+Here’s what to expect when you do it.

 We took an Uber from our hotel on Buitenkant Street to the start of the trail, then began to walk.

-The five kilometre hike climbs 500 metres as it encircles Lion’s Head, which meant that half of our walk was in the scorching Cape Town heat and the other half was shaded.
+The five kilometre hike climbs 500 metres as it encircles Lion’s Head, which means that half of the walk is in the scorching Cape Town heat and the other half will be shaded.
 In beginning, at least, the path was wide, smooth, and flat.

 And from the moment we started walking, the views were spectacular.

-Fun-but-not-altogether-surprising fact about me: I’m really awkward when it comes to ladders.
+Fun fact about me: I’m surprisingly awkward when it comes to ladders.

 I don’t know how to climb them.

 I mean, I can climb them.
-But I also spend the entirety of that time terrified I’m going to slip through the gaps and die.
-It may have something to do with my lifelong lack of coordination.
+But I also spend the entirety of that time convinced I’m going to slip through the gaps and fall.
+It may have something to do with my lifelong lack of coordination, but also, I just never feel secure on them!

 It was to my great dismay, then, when after thirty minutes of easy walking, I found myself face-to-face with a ladder.